zoryktom/zoryktom/README.md

 - He/Him

 ### ⚡ Fun fact
 I am a self-taught programmer through the Odin Project and [freeCodeCamp](https://www.freecodecamp.org).
 I have honed my skills in front-end web development, including HTML, CSS, and JavaScript.
 I am currently seeking a front-end web developer role to gain practical industry experience and apply my knowledge to impactful projects.
-I am also awaiting the results from my master's program in Health Informatics at the University of Pittsburgh.
-My ambition is to harness the power of data in healthcare to help find cures for diseases and expedite research processes.
+I.My ambition is to harness the power of data in healthcare to help find cures for diseases and expedite research processes.
 As a quick learner and passionate technologist, I am eager to contribute to a dynamic team and make a meaningful impact.

 Feel free to reach out if you'd like to collaborate or have any questions!